 The nature on hand in the Nürnberger Land is something very special.
 Here, you'll discover a fairytale karst landscape complete with towering rocks, deep caves and gorges, ancient forests, romantic valleys and wild rivers.
 And to see it all, there is no better means than to hike — to discover the Frankenalb low mountain range, to immerse yourself in the magical world of the Rinntal, and to experience the romantic forests of the Veldenstein.

-Thanks to over 1,250 miles (2,000 kilometers) of well-marked hiking trails, the Nürnberger Land has something for everyone, whether you are a beginner, a pleasure hiker, a mountain hiker or a long-distance hiker.
-From day hikes and half-day walks to multi-day treks, you'll find it all here — always on five-star hiking trails, such as the Frankealb Panoramaweg.
+Thanks to over 1,250 miles (2,000 kilometers) of well-marked hiking trails, the Nürnberger Land has something for everyone, whether you are a beginner, a pleasure hiker or a mountain hiker.
+From day hikes to half-day walks, you'll find it all here.
 As you go, you can expect excellent trail markings and beautiful views, as well as great hotels, restaurants, and public transport facilities en route.

 The eastern loop of the culinary castle tour starts in the quaint village of Lauf-Neunhof.
 Here is worth a visit to the former mansion "Welser Castle", which you can also visit on request.
 In the inn of the local brewery Wiethaler can be excellent.
 In addition to the beers from our own production, you will find typical Franconian and seasonal delicacies on the menu.Through forest and over fields, the idyllic path leads you to Simonshofen.
 Here you should stop in the village café Simonshofen and try the delicious home-baked cakes - a poem!After the coffee break you walk out of the village, past fields and fruit trees into a rustic forest.
 After you have left the forest behind you, a nice path leads you with moderate rise to Nuschelberg.
 Here, the popular Gasthaus Hallerschlösschen beckons with refreshments and excellent Franconian cuisine, which is best enjoyed in the beer garden under the sundial.
 Through the wonderfully peaceful nature, past pastures and fields, and into a wooded area, you will return to Neunhof, the starting point of this beautiful hike.